uidev547/uvCharts/readme.md

 - uvCharts interface to configure and modify the chart in real time (under development)

 ## uvData
-uvData is a JavaScript based data manipulation library which acts on a ist of JSON Object (A list of Tuples).
+uvData is a JavaScript based data manipulation library which acts on a ist of JSON Object (a list of tuples).
 It is still work in progress and can be used to do complex operations on data.

-Together with uvCharts, it will provide enough options to play around with data and visualize it in whichever way you would like to have it.
+Together with uvCharts, it will provide enough options to play around with data and visualize it in whichever way you want to see it.

 ## Contributors